ItsZeusBro/FileInteractionModel/README.md

 Quantality can be represented by an abstract number like 1mb or 1gb.
 It is concrete in a sense, but what happens when you don't have 1mb or 1gb?
 So its abstract in that there are specific rules associated with how it is evaluated in different situations that would otherwise not make sense in concrete reality.

-The different forms of quantality: x%; xbin xb xmb xgb xtb xeb; 0.xx (floating point precision is an implementation detail); anchors like beg, mid, and end; operators that use an abstract number to help intervene in the processe of handling overflow semantics.

 <img src="https://github.com/ItsZeusBro/FIST/blob/5aa06c70d530ef91ad68d293d0af92e445d50b15/Docs/Quantalities.jpg" height=350 width=500/>